 What is a Couples Intensive?

-Intensives are 3 hour sessions designed for couples wanting a private counseling experience that is deeper and more comprehensive than that which may be experienced in weekly counseling sessions.
+Intensives are 3 hour sessions designed for couples wanting a counseling experience that is deeper and more comprehensive than that which may be experienced in weekly counseling sessions.
 They are for those where weekly counseling would present a challenge due to scheduling, childcare, etc., and those wanting to start the process immediately with results being seen sooner rather than later.
 Breaks and refreshments are provided every hour for your convenience.